charlesperin/charlesperin.github.io/README.md

 ## Getting started

-### to generate deployment version the demos, in config.yml, comment folders from the exclude list:
+### to generate deployment version with the demos, in config.yml, comment folders from the exclude list:
  - demo

 ### incremental
 > bundle exec jekyll serve watch --future --incremental